We’re thrilled to announce our 2019/20 season! For the second time in our company’s history, we’ll be presenting a two show offering.

 The story: It’s Body Awareness Week on a college campus and Phyllis, the organizer, and her partner, Joyce, are hosting one of the guest artists in their home: Frank, a photographer famous for his female nude portraits.
 Both his presence in the home and his chosen subject instigate tension from the start.
 Phyllis is furious at his depictions, but Joyce is actually rather intrigued by the whole thing.
 As Joyce and Phyllis bicker, Joyce’s adult son, who may or may not have Asperger syndrome, struggles to express himself physically – with heartbreaking results.

 Body Awareness is directed by our Artistic Director Aaron Craven and features actors Jennifer Copping and John Murphy, artists who’ve worked with us in previous productions.
 New to the company are actors Suleka Mathew and Zac Scott.
+Check out the cast and crew page here.

 “Body Awareness is a smart, modest work about ordinary, flawed people, grasping for connection, but none of it feels small, thanks to Baker’s sharp ear for the deeply painful – and funny – longings squirming under her characters’ dialogue.” – Time Out New York.